Point San Pablo Peninsula

 plans and proposals

-will be updated periodically to provide information on proposed
+It will be updated periodically to provide information on proposed plans and specific,

 park and trail proposals as documents become available for public

 This peninsula has over a century of

 resource extraction (shrimping, whaling, sardine canning and quarrying),